ms-iot/content/en-US/win10/SupportedInterfaces.md

 <div class="ArduinoPeripherals section" markdown="1">

 ### Arduino Peripherals <a name="Arduino"></a>
 These devices are supported on Windows 10 IoT Core through the Arduino Wiring API.
 Use these third party Arduino shields and peripherals with Windows 10 IoT Core.
-Read more about the [Wiring API] which lets you use Arduino code on Windows 10 IoT Core.
+Read more about the [Wiring API] which enables you to use Arduino code on Windows 10 IoT Core devices.

 {:.table.table-bordered .devices}
 Part Name / No. | Compatible Boards | Description | Notes | Projects, Samples, Libraries